Y Blew: Tours

 The band self-promoted three highly successful tours of south Wales, attempting to ensure the most professional organization they could.
 The first in June, the second in July and the third August–September.
 At the time it was not possible to hire PA systems or vans – the group having to obtain substantial loans to buy equipment and their own van.
 The band also paid 'bouncers' rather than the usual practice in Welsh language events of relying on friends or volunteers.
 Large advertising hoardings were booked and thousands of flyers with the slogan "Mae'r Blew yn dod" (Y Blew are coming) were distributed.

-The gigs where well attended, often all the young people of a small town or village coming to see the new phenomenon of a band singing in Welsh.
-Following one gig the band found that messages in lipstick had been written all over their van by enthusiastic female fans.
+The gigs were often attended by the young people of a small town or village, coming to see the new phenomenon of a band singing in Welsh.
+Following one gig, the band found that messages in lipstick had been written all over their van by enthusiastic female fans.

 Not having time to compose 25 or so new songs for the tours, the band translated current popular hits: